RohanM4/vimrc/README.md

 :PluginInstall
 :q!
 ```
-Here are some important commands to help you understand my vim configs.
+Here are some important commands to help you understand my vim.

 To comment a line, the command (in normal mode) is `,cc`
 To uncomment a line, the command is `,cu`
-To switch windows, the command is `control + w + w`.
-Basically hold control and hit `w` twice
-You can navigate the file tree with normal vim commands (`h, j, k, l`) and click enter to open up a directory